A Patch of Fog: Plot

 A famous author, Sandy Duffy (Conleth Hill), wrote his well-known and only novel, "A Patch of Fog" nearly 25 years ago.
 Sandy is now a university lecturer and talk-show personality with co-host Lucy (Lara Pulver), who is also Sandy's girlfriend.
 Still riding the success of his only publication, Sandy has developed a shoplifting addiction and gets caught by a security guard, Robert Green (Stephen Graham).

 Robert detains Sandy, shows him the CCTV footage, and threatens to call the police.
 Sandy pleads with Robert, and Robert agrees not to call the police if Sandy goes for a drink with him.
 They force an awkward conversation.
-As Sandy gets ready to leave, Robert reminds him that he still has the copy of the shoplifting footage.
+As Sandy gets ready to leave, Robert reminds him that he still has a copy of the shoplifting footage.
 They agree to meet that weekend for another drink, at which point Robert will turn over the disk containing the video.

-After lecturing at university, Sandy tells his colleague about Robert, calling him a "sad little man."
+After lecturing at the university, Sandy tells his colleague about Robert, calling him a "sad little man."
 Robert walks into the classroom, having apparently eavesdropped on the conversation.
 Robert leads Sandy to some railway tracks and gives him a coin flattened by a passing train and keeps the other for himself as a symbol of their new friendship.

 Sandy becomes increasingly concerned with Robert's behaviour and apparent obsession with him.
 Sandy offers to meet Robert at the pub and they get into an argument.
 Sandy threatens to tell the police, and Robert threatens him back; they walk to the police station together.
 As they are approaching the service window, Robert reveals that he has copies of Sandy's other shoplifting incidents.
-Sandy apologies for threatening him, and they leave the police station.
+Sandy apologizes for threatening him, and they leave the police station.

 Sandy invites Robert to his house and gives him a tour.
 During the tour, Sandy explains that he doesn't have a copy of his famous novel, but has the original manuscript around the house somewhere.
 Sandy gets Robert high, offering him a marijuana cigarette, and pretends to connect with Robert.
 Sandy asks Robert to give him the recordings, but Robert refuses.

 At a loss, Sandy takes more extreme measures.
-He invites Robert to attend a lecture at university.
+He invites Robert to attend a lecture at the university.
 When Robert arrives, the lecturer informs him that Sandy called in sick.
 Meanwhile, Sandy drives to Robert's apartment, and breaks in through a back window.
 Sandy finds the disks, destroys the apartment, and then throws the disks into the River Lagan.